seanmorris/pixel-physics/README.md

 Use the dpad or the left stick to move around.
 The right stick allows you to store/switch sheilds.

-Press a+↑ to disengage a vehicle.
+Press 🅐+↑ to disengage a vehicle.

 Press TAB or click the right stick to change characters in single player mode.